chengkpoh/ERP-SQL-Toolkit/README.md

 Please always test in a safe environment and make sure you have proper database backups before performing any operation.

+## Privacy

+ERP SQL Toolkit runs locally on your machine.

+Database connections are used only for inspection and troubleshooting purposes.

+No database information is uploaded externally.

 ## Download

 Check the Releases section for the latest Windows version.